opsec-infosec/42-Devcontainer/Readme.md

 ## Running Graphics (Advanced)
-You will need an Xserver (such as XQuartz for Mac or vxcsrv for Windows) Within the devcontainer you will have to export your environmental display and forward that tor your host computer running the devcontainer.
-You will need the IP address of your mahcine (its not 127.0.0.1) so events can be forwarded to it, replace YOUR_IP_ADDRESS with your own ip address.
+You will need an Xserver (such as XQuartz for Mac or vxcsrv for Windows) Within the devcontainer you will have to export your environmental display and forward that to your host computer running the devcontainer.
+You will need the IP address of your mahcine (it's not 127.0.0.1) so events can be forwarded to it, replace YOUR_IP_ADDRESS with your own ip address.
 Then in the devcontainer you will export the DISPLAY variable like:

 export DISPLAY YOUR_IP_ADDRESS:0.0